roadfire/SwiftTopMovies/README.md

 SwiftTopMovies
 ==============

-A Swift app to lists the top movies from the iTunes RSS feed.
+A Swift app to list the top movies from the iTunes RSS feed.
 UITableView, NSURLSession, NSJSONSerialization, closures, optionals, and fun. :)

 ![](screenshot.png)